degnbol/nvim/notes.md

 ctrl+f(oward) and ctrl+b(ack) to navigate hover windows.
-K to jump to definition in help docs and ctrl+o to go back.
+K to jump to definition in help docs and ctrl+o to go back. ctrl+e(extra) and ctrl+y(ester) to move screen. zz to center line in screen, zt to put it at top of screen and zb for bottom.